Table of Contents

 - 1 cup of mashed potatoes

 Then put them in the microwave oven and heat them for 3-4 minutes.
 After the mix cools off, add cottage cheese and serve it to your dog.

 If your dog is allergic to chicken, use different meat, like turkey or duck.
-If he is allergic to dairy, simply don’t use cottage cheese or any cheese at all, your dog will still love this recipe.
+If he is allergic to dairy, don’t use cottage cheese or any cheese at all.
+Your dog will still love this recipe.

 MORE RECIPES: 12 Homemade Dog Food Recipes for Dogs with Allergies

 Best Hypoallergenic Dog Foods for Food Allergies